 Úbeda and Baeza, monumental splendour between natural reserves

-Convento de San Francisco, Baeza (Jaén)
+San Francisco convent, Baeza (Jaén)

 Going back to the period of chivalrous knights in Renaissance Spain without giving up any of the pleasures of the XXIth century is possible in Úbeda and Baeza, two unique historical monuments which have been declared World Heritage sites by UNESCO.
 Towns of extraordinary beauty, located in the vicinity of three nature reserves, Úbeda and Baeza are a magnificent choice that enables the combination of a good rest on the splendid Andalusian beaches and the enjoyment of Mediterranean gastronomy and culture.

 Úbeda, together with neighboring Baeza, only separated by an eight-kilometre distance, constitute the only two examples of what was once the splendour of the Spanish Renaissance of the XVIth and XVIIth centuries.
 The cultural wealth of their streets and plazas, replete of churches, palaces and stately buildings that were once home to nobles, will leave an impression on the visitor, who will also be captivated by the beauty of the surrounding landscape, full of green olive trees in inland Andalusia.

 Although it is this impressive historical patrimony, declared a World Heritage Site by UNESCO in 2003, that constitutes the main cultural attraction of Úbeda and Baeza, certainly it is not the only one.
 The unique personality of its landscape is complemented by an exquisite gastronomical offer and the proximity of three natural reserves, whose pine forests, ideal for excursions, are full of an autochthonous fauna that includes wild boar and deer.